 Tourism is the mainstay of the Broads economy.
 The Broads and surrounding area (including the area of influence) received around 7.7 million visitors in 2014.
-The tourist economy of the area was estimated at £594million in 2014, and directly supported more than 7,660 FTE jobs1.
-Land and water based tourism is important in the area with around 12,325 boats on the Broads (in 2014, 10,818private craft and 1,507 hire craft) and many people also enjoy birdwatching, walking, angling, heritage and just being near the water for example.
+The tourist economy of the area was estimated at £594million in 2014, and directly supported more than 7,660 FTE jobs.
+Much of this tourism is water related with around 12,325 boats on the Broads (in 2014, 10,818private craft and 1,507 hire craft) but many people also enjoy birdwatching, walking, angling, heritage and just being near the water for example.